-This article will show what exactly QoS Packet Scheduler on Windows 10 is & how to configure it?
+This article will show what exactly QoS Packet Scheduler on Windows 11 or 10 is & how to configure it?
 Modern Windows 10 computers keep a particular portion of the internet connection bandwidth aside and use for certain live applications.
 They hold 20% of the full bandwidth but you can configure it as per your requirement and QoS Packet Scheduler helps in this regard.

 What is QoS Packet Scheduler in Windows 10?

 QoS is a feature for assignment of traffic in Windows and its full form is Quality of Service.
-When a network uses this, it gives an administrator ability to prioritize a definite network traffic over dissimilar.
+When a network uses this, it gives an administrator ability to prioritize definite network traffic over dissimilar.
 In this regard, you must ensure that the most sensitive applications continue to function correctly in times of high traffic.

 When a new connection is configured in Windows 10, by default, a service called QoS Package Scheduler is added and marked.
 This service limits a certain bandwidth so that your operating system performs some operations.